Venice biennial 2017: a crappy show with rave reviews

 The Romanian Pavilion

-Like in the naked king fairy-tale, fooling of people takes place in the exhibition stating what they see is ART.
-Rooms after rooms visitors encounter piles of materials, fabric, metals or abstract sculptures, that often have profound meaning expressed through riveting writing.
-However these endless primitive installations and videos leave the spectators confused on what ART means.
+Like in the naked king fairy tale, the fooling of people takes place in the exhibition, stating that what they see is ART.
+Rooms after rooms, visitors encounter piles of materials, fabric, metals, or abstract sculptures that often have profound meaning expressed through riveting writing.
+However, these endless primitive installations and videos leave the spectators confused about what ART means.

 Art exists to call our attention to something, to make a statement, or to leave a record of times lived.
 Curated as apolitical and without a clear message, the biennial misses to deliver on any of these points.